tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/1-free-science-progs.md

 - Doesn't it seem like socialism?

-## Windows vs. Linux

-- Windows:

-	- Is everywhere

-	- It's primarily a GUI operation

-	- Expensive

-	- Hides internals

-- Linux:

-	- Is pretty much the opposite of Windows in most respects

-	- Is unparalleled for the scientist or engineers: a powerful, programmable calculator

-	- Is free

 ## Publishing cycle

 A technical student will have to deal with the publishing cycle:

-~ plan and execute programs or experiments
+- plan and execute programs or experiments

 - collect data